speeduino/wiki.js/configuration/VE_table.md

 The values in this table represent a percentage of the `Required Fuel` amount that will be injected when the engine is at a given speed/load point.

 ### Options
-- **Multiply VE value by MAP ratio:** Enabling this option 'flattens' the fuel table by multiplying the value in the current speed/load point by the MAP value divided by either the Baro value (in kPa) or a fixed 100% (For compatibility with tunes from other systems).
+- **Multiply VE value by MAP ratio:** Enabling this option 'flattens' the fuel table by multiplying the value in the current speed/load point by the MAP value divided by either the Baro value (in kPa) or a fixed 100%.
+Using the `Baro` option adjusts fueling based on barometric reading, but for better results it's recommended to use the  [Barometric Correction](/en/configuration/Barometric_Correction) curve instead.
   - You can tune with or without this option enabled, but it is generally recommended to be turned on as it will allow for simpler and more predictable tuning results.
-  - For new tunes it is recommended to use the `Baro` option
+  - For new tunes it is recommended to use the `Fixed` option

 > **Warning:** Changing this value will require retuning of the fuel map!{.is-warning}